akshaymittal143/kserve-demo/Demo.md

 done
 ```

-3. Watch pod scaling (in a new terminal):
+3. Watch pod scaling (in a new terminal) ⚠️:
 ```bash
 kubectl get pods -w
 ```